What Is A Nebulizer?

 Why Delivery Matters?

-Unlike squeeze bottles that reach only the front of the nasal cavity, nasal nebulizers — like The NasoNeb System — deliver a high concentration of medication throughout the nasal and paranasal sinus cavities.
+Unlike squeeze bottles (or rinse bottles) that reach only the front of the nasal cavity, nasal nebulizers - like the NasoNeb* system - deliver nasal-safe solutions and intranasal medication throughout middle and back of the nasal cavity, reaching the sinuses.

 Filtered air from the device’s compressor mixes with moisturizers, medications, and saline solutions in the NasoNeb cup to create a large droplet spray.
 The large droplets ensure that the treatments and medications stay in the nasal cavity and out of the lungs.
 The airflow pushes the spray deep into the nasal cavity, past those structures that stop weaker nasal sprays delivered by typical spray bottles.

-The NasoNeb's System delivers medication deeper for a superior deposition over other forms of irrigation, such as a neti pot, with significant improvement in symptoms and breathing.
-And, because of its immediate application to the affected areas, there’s less wait time, more concentration, and better results than orally ingested medications.
+The NasoNeb* system delivers nasal-safe solutions and prescribed intranasal medication deeper for a superior deposition over other forms of irrigation, such as a neti pot or rinse bottle.
+And, because of its immediate application to the affected areas, there is less wait time, more concentration, and better results than orally ingested medications.